CDSoft/bang/README.md

 The `case` function provides a switch-like structure to simplify conditional expressions.
 `case` is a curried function that takes a value (generally a string) and a table.
 It searches for the value in the keys of the table and returns the associated value.
-If the key is not found it returns the value associated to the `F.Nil` key or `nil`.
+If the key is not found it returns the value associated to the `Nil` key or `nil`.

 E.g.: